The global skills and competency framework for the digital world

 Activities may include, but are not limited to:

-• selecting and tailoring delivery approaches and guiding teams in their use
+• selecting, tailoring and guiding teams in the use of delivery approaches

 • ensuring closure and transition of delivered products/services.